WATER SOFTENER FOR HARD WATER, IRON AND MANGANESE

 In addition to the above systems described, whether you are on a private well or public water supply, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants that may be present in the water.
 For more detailed information on bad odors and tastes in your water, see the link at: http://h2ocare.com/bad-odor-taste-water/.

-WATER FILTRATION OR WATER SOFTENER NEED DETERMINED BY WATER TESTING
+WATER SOFTENER NEED DETERMINED BY WATER TESTING

 If you have a private well, water testing should be conducted by an EPA or Massachusetts state certified laboratory and should include analysis for at least the parameters in the table below.
 Depending on your specific situation, testing for a wider range of potential contaminants may be advisable.
 If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
 If your water is town supplied, they frequently test for health threat contaminants, therefore, an in-home water test can be performed on items such as iron, hard water minerals, manganese, pH or chlorine level.
 Typical items tested for at a lab are as follows: